 - Other pages

 If your site ranks in the top 5 positions in search results for the PROPER keywords, your IDEAL customer should be visiting your site.
-Once the proper visitors are finding your site it will be up to the website to convert them into prospective customers.
+Once the proper visitors are learning about your site it will be up to the website to convert them into prospective customers.

 Converting website visitors into customers has a lot to do with several factors simply categorized as conversion rate optimization.
 A topic for another blog.